Crown entity and other statutory board appointments

 We also assist with appointments to a number of Ministerial Advisory Groups.

 Statutory appointments are made by the responsible Minister, or the Governor-General on the recommendation of the responsible Minister.
-The Minister must present candidates to the Cabinet Appointment and Honours Committee (external link) .
+The Minister must present candidates to the Cabinet Appointment and Honours Committee.

-If you have been nominated for a position, the outcome of the process cannot be confirmed until after appointments have been considered by the Cabinet Appointment and Honours Committee and Cabinet.
-This is likely to be up to 6 months after your nomination was submitted.
+If you've been nominated for a position, the outcome of the process can't be confirmed until after appointments have been considered by the Cabinet Appointment and Honours Committee and Cabinet.
+This is likely to take up to 6 months from when your nomination was submitted.

 Last reviewed: Has this been useful?
 Give us your feedback